CAE Reafing and Use of English Test 9

 Rigorous (adj) — stern, strict.
 Rigorous training is what makes the professional athletes the high-achievers they are.

 Asset (n) — something valuable or useful.
-My professional assets include my knowledge of languages, degree in engineering and I’m also pretty good with computers.
+My professional assets include my knowledge of languages, a degree in engineering and I’m also pretty good with computers.

 Hindrance (n) — something that slows down, a nuisance.

 Flick through (v) — to go through something (like a book) quickly without paying much attention to details.
-As I was waiting for her to come out of the dressing room I took a men’s magazine to flick through.
+As I was waiting for her to come out of the dressing room, I took a men’s magazine to flick through.

 Stigma (n) — a distinguishing mark of disgrace.